 In a smartphone beauty contest, the Samsung Galaxy S7 Edge would be extremely tough to beat.
 It’s not just a pretty phone, though.
 It’s also powerful and feature-packed, but it’s not perfect.

 We’ve been digging around to see what Galaxy S7 Edge problems are cropping up most often online.
 We’ve identified a few issues here, and we’ve got ideas on how to fix them or work around them.
-The first thing you’ll want to do, to safeguard that slippery, fragile, fingerprint-prone glass, is to snag a new case.
+The first thing you’ll want to do, to safeguard that slippery, fragile, fingerprint-prone glass, is to snag one of the best Galaxy S7 Edge cases.

 Glitch: Fingerprint scanner not working